Live Casino Guide 2026

 Players stay longer.

-Longer sessions = more bets
+Longer sessions create more bets.

 This is one of the biggest hidden risks.